/etc/mackerel-agent/mackerel-agent.conf

 AUTO_RETIREMENT=1

-Launching with shell script
+If launching with a shell script

 Setting up automatic host retirement can be carried out by using the retire subcommand mackerel-agent retire [-force] and the trap command.
 Now, insert the retire command as a signal banner using the trap command into the shell script that launches mackerel-agent as shown below.